SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 ## Standalone Cloud Gateway server requirements

-If you want to connect your system to the dataminer.services platform, but would prefer to use a separate server for this, the server will need to meet the following requirements:
+If you want to [connect your system to dataminer.services](xref:Connecting_your_DataMiner_System_to_the_cloud) but would prefer to use a dedicated Cloud Gateway server for this, the server will need to meet the following requirements:

 ### Operating System

-See "Operating system" under "DataMiner Requirements".
+See "Operating system" under [DataMiner requirements](#dataminer-requirements).

 ### RAM